The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A moving frame representation of a magnetic field

 \section{A moving frame representation of a magnetic field}

-In this section, we consider an alternative description of a solenoidal field $\boldsymbol{B}$.
+In this section, we consider a particular description of a solenoidal field $\boldsymbol{B}$.
 We work in a field-line-following coordinate system $(l,\alpha,\psi)$, where

-where we define the tangential unit vector $\boldsymbol{\hat{t}}$.
+where we define the position vector $\boldsymbol{r}$ and the tangential unit vector $\boldsymbol{\hat{t}}$.
 Such a field-line-following coordinate system always exists locally due to the \cite{Clebsch+1859+1+10} representation.
 In \S\ref{sec: reduced model}, we adopt a specific choice of field-line-following coordinates when we consider LQP surfaces.